Grunticus03/phpGRC/docs/phase-5/PHASE-5-TASK-CHECKLIST.md

 **UI**
 - [x] Controls for `rbac_days` and `days` wired to query.
 - [x] Sparkline for daily RBAC denies series in card.
+  - Note: Frontend pulls defaults from `/api/admin/settings` effective config; clamps to `[1..365]` client-side as well.

 ---